Skip to content

 We can write the following test:

-Company = limeapp.limetypes.company
+Company = lime_app.limetypes.company

-Deal = limeapp.limetypes.deal
+Deal = lime_app.limetypes.deal

-uow = limeapp.unit_of_work()
+uow = lime_app.unit_of_work()

 acme = Company(name='acme')